dangerbot3pic/C90_Compiler_Translator/README.md

 - Function calls
 - Recursion
 - More than four arguments in function calls
-- Simple pointers and references (ie. no double++ pointers)
+- Simple pointers and references (ie. no double++ pointers), may have bugs.
+Passed some rudimentary testing
-- Arrays (1D only)
+- Arrays (1D only), slightly buggy
 - Unary ops
-- Probably some more stuff I can't recall at the moment.
+- Some more stuff I can't recall at the moment.

 The code should be clear enough to follow, I have tried to comment as much as practically needed.